- Oops!Something went wrong.Please try again later.

-Joe and Jill have made more than $15 million combined since he ended his role as vice president, according to tax documents.
+Biden and his wife Jill have made more than $15 million combined since he ended his role as vice president, according to tax documents.
 That largely stemmed from book deals they signed after leaving the White House.
 His multi-book deal with Flatiron Books was valued at $8 million, per Publishers Weekly.
-Joe's basic speaking fee is a $100,000, but it can range from $40,000 up to $190,000, per AP.
+Biden's basic speaking fee is $100,000, but it can range from $40,000 up to $190,000, per AP.

 The U.S. Commander in Chief salary is currently $400,000 annually, per Cornell Law.
 The president also receives a $50,000 expense allowance related to "discharge of his official duties."